 Spiritual development is concerned with becoming a person in the fullest sense.
 It can encourage our journey towards an understanding of ourselves, God the creator and the wonder of the world around us.

 Moral development relates to the child’s understanding of what is ‘right’ and ‘wrong’.
 As children mature they will also develop an awareness of what is fair and just.
 They will be able to apply their thinking to circumstances beyond their own immediate surroundings.
 At St Peter’s we try to build on the moral training within the home while accepting that there may be different approaches between home and school.

 Social development refers to a child’s ability to understand and play their part within school, the wider community and later, in wider society.
 Social development represents the abilities and qualities that an individual needs to play a full and active part in society.
 At St Peter’s, the Christian teachings ‘to love one another and to treat everyone as an equal’ are instilled from the beginning.

 Cultural development allows a child to recognise that all cultural groups are distinctive.
-At St Peter’s we celebrate the enrichment of the total community which flows from diversity of age, gender, racial and social origins, abilities, culture and religion.
+At St Peter’s we celebrate the enrichment of the whole community which flows from diversity of age, gender, racial and social origins, abilities, culture and religion.
 We are committed to ensure that all are given every opportunity to develop their talents to the full.
 Culture is the embodiment of shared beliefs, knowledge, customs and values of that group.
 Children need to appreciate the distinctive features of their own culture and those of others.
 This will help children to answer the questions “Who am I?” and “Where do I fit in?”